5G-MAG/Getting-Started/pages/5g-media-streaming/tutorials/CMCD-reporting.md

 <img src="../../../assets/images/Banner_5GMS.png" />

 # Tutorial - CMCD Reporting

 ## Introduction

-CMCD Reporting enables the collection of CMCD(Common Media Client Data, [CTA-5004](https://cdn.cta.tech/cta/media/media/resources/standards/pdfs/cta-5004-final.pdf)) from the media player and the forwarding of CMCD metrics through the 5G Media Streaming system for monitoring and analysis.
+CMCD Reporting enables the collection of Common Media Client Data (CMCD, [CTA-5004](https://cdn.cta.tech/cta/media/media/resources/standards/pdfs/cta-5004-final.pdf)), a standardized mechanism that allows media players to expose playback metrics to the network.
+Reported metrics may include bitrate, measured throughput, buffer length, and playback status, providing visibility into media delivery performance and end-user QoE.

-CMCD information is reported in-band with media requests using HTTP query parameters or request headers, and is extracted by the Application Server during normal media delivery.
-The Application Server then forwards the collected and formatted CMCD metrics to a CMCD Collector, where they can be visualized via a dashboard for analyzing media session behavior and content delivery characteristics.
+CMCD metrics are conveyed in-band with media requests using HTTP request headers or query parameters.
+During media delivery, the Application Server extracts the CMCD information from incoming requests and forwards the collected metrics to a CMCD Collector.
+The collected metrics can then be visualized through a dashboard, enabling operators and developers to monitor media sessions and analyze delivery behavior in real time.

-This tutorial describes how to set up and enable CMCD Reporting in the 5G‑MAG Reference Tools, and how to access the CMCD dashboard.
+This tutorial describes how to configure and enable CMCD Reporting in the 5G-MAG Reference Tools.

 ## Server-side Setup